Akinori-F-Ebihara/SPRT-TANDEM_what_is_it/README.md

 # SPRT-TANDEM: what is it?

 ## Introduction
-__SPRT-TANDEM__ is a sequential density ratio estimation algorithm originally proposed in the paper, _"Deep Neural Networks for the Sequential Probability Ratio Test on Non-i.i.d.
-Data Series"_.
+__SPRT-TANDEM__ is a sequential density ratio estimation algorithm originally proposed in the paper, ["Sequential Density Ratio Estimation for Simultaneous Optimization of Speed and Accuracy"](https://openreview.net/forum?id=Rhsu5qD36cL) [ICLR2021 Spotlight].
 The __SPRT-TANDEM__ sequentially estimates log-likelihood ratios of two hypotheses, or classes, for fast and accurate sequential data classification.

 The original paper [1] can be found [here:](https://arxiv.org/abs/2006.05587)
 The tensorflow implementation of the SPRT-TANDEM can be found [here:](https://github.com/TaikiMiyagawa/SPRT-TANDEM)